Get

 Behavior

 Your puppy will develop so much in the second month of life that you won’t know what to do!
 They have just crossed the threshold from being with their mother and littermates to being solo in a big world with you as their new family.
 Expect some initial crying when the puppy is left alone, as this is entirely new for them.
 However, they should usually settle themselves quickly.
-If they appear distressed, speak to your veterinarian for advice.
+If they appear distressed, speak to a veterinarian for advice.

 Your pup is in a critical phase of development called the critical socialization period, which will last until around 14 weeks of age.
 Essentially, this is the period where your pup must get used to all the experiences they will encounter in life.
 Anything new after the critical socialization period has finished will trigger a fear response.
 So, if your dog is not exposed to positive groomer and vet visits, dogs, people, alone time, traffic, other animals, or thunderstorms in this period, they are likely to be as fearful as an older dog, and you will have to work harder to desensitize them.

 They will have a strong urge to chew, so make sure you have lots of chew toys available.
 They are teething, so they may try to bite you too.
-Try to redirect them onto toys if they do, but ask your vet for advice if they are very mouthy.
+Try to redirect them onto toys if they do, but ask a vet for advice if they are very mouthy.
 Sometimes saying “ouch” in a high pitched voice works, if they understand that they hurt you, they will learn to be more gentle.

 Sleep